SINTEF/dlite/doc/concepts.md

 (and can be considered as an instance of itself).
 Hence, **everything is an instance**.

 *Collections* are a special type of instances containing references to a set of set of instances and relationships between them.
-Collections are not yet implemented in *dlite*.
+They are currently not yet implemented in *dlite*.

 Instances can be subdivided into: